 I’ve seen the arguments, and – most likely – so have you.
 The talking heads agree you should pay off your mortgage.
 While a fine goal for your retirement, the vast majority of people have no need to pay off a mortgage early.

 Today I’ll take up the opposite argument.
-For the vast majority of readers, you shouldn’t pay off your mortgage.
+For most of you, don’t pay off your mortgage early.
 Let’s discuss the reasons.